Electrically Conductive Adhesives Guide

 Types of Electrically Conductive Adhesives

-Epoxy Adhesives
+Epoxy Electrically Conductive Adhesives

-Epoxy adhesives form tough, high-strength bonds and combine good chemical resistance with excellent environmental resistance.
-They bond well to similar substrates and can be used with the metal, plastic, glass, and ceramic materials used in electronics.
 Epoxies also have good void-filling capabilities and can resist creep under sustained loads.
 They usually cure at room temperature or with the addition of heat and are available in formulations with a range of cure times.

-When searching for electrically conductive adhesives, design engineers can choose pastes or liquids, including solvent-free formulations and thixotropic materials.
-It’s especially important to consider all of the application conditions and, in the case of a higher-temperature environment, a specific temperature range.
-Because 5G electronics are putting more numerous and higher-powered components into smaller spaces, high-temperature resistance is becoming increasingly important.
+When searching for epoxy electrically conductive adhesives, design engineers can choose pastes or liquids, including solvent-free formulations and thixotropic materials.
+Consider all of the application conditions and, in the case of a high-temperature environment, the specific temperature range.

-Applications for epoxy adhesives include:
+Applications for epoxy electrically conductive adhesives include:

 -